KDE/documentation-develop-kde-org/content/docs/extend/plasma/widget/configuration.md

 {{< sections >}}
 {{< section-left >}}

 `main.xml` is where you define the properties that will be serialized into `~/.config/plasma-org.kde.plasma.desktop-appletsrc`.
-All properties will be accessible with `plasmoid.configuration.variableName` reguardless of was group it's in.
+All properties will be accessible with `plasmoid.configuration.variableName` regardless of what group it's in.

 [KConfig](docs:kconfig;annotated.html) has a variety of data types: